wgtechlabs/unthread-telegram-bot/README.md

 - **Agent → Customer**: When agents respond via the Unthread dashboard, messages are delivered to Telegram in real-time
 - **Customer → Agent**: Customers can simply reply to agent messages naturally - no special commands needed
+- **📎 File Attachments**: Complete bidirectional file sharing support
+  - Send documents, images, and files from Telegram directly to agents
+  - Receive agent files automatically in Telegram with proper formatting
+  - Smart image processing with thumbnail generation and format validation
 - **Status Notifications**: Receive real-time notifications when ticket status changes with clear messaging and emoji indicators
 - **Conversation Flow**: Maintains complete conversation history across both platforms